 In North Carolina, it is illegal for a driver to operate a vehicle after consuming alcohol to the point that their blood alcohol concentration (BAC) is .08 or higher.
 It is also illegal to drive under the influence of any substance that impairs their ability to drive.
 These substances could be anything from prescription drugs to illegal drugs.
 A driver who refuses to take the breath test that determines BAC can also be charged with driving while intoxicated (DWI).
-The legal limit for BAC is .08, and the aggravated charges kick in when the drivers BAC reached .15 and higher.
-North Carolina also has a zero tolerance policy, so it is illegal for any driver under the age of 21 to have a BAC higher than .00.
+The legal limit for BAC is .08, and the aggravated charges kick in when the driver’s BAC reached .15 and higher.
+North Carolina also has a zero-tolerance policy, so it is illegal for any driver under 21 to have a BAC higher than .00.

-A drivers firs North Carolina DWI offense earns a mandatory 1 year license suspension.
+A driver’s first North Carolina DWI offense earns a mandatory 1-year license suspension.
 The driver will also be required to attend a substance abuse assessment.
-If that assessment deems it necessary, then the driver will also have to enroll in a treatment program.
-There is no mandatory jail sentence for first time offenders.
-Second time DUI offenders may face some jail time, if their previous DWI was within the last 3 years.
+If that assessment deems it necessary, the driver will also have to enroll in a treatment program.
+There is no mandatory jail sentence for first-time offenders.
+Second-time DUI offenders might face some jail time if their previous DWI was within the last 3 years.
 Their license will also be suspended for 4 years.
 An ignition interlock device is required upon restoration of the license.

 DUI / DWI facts and statistics in North Carolina